That's right — there are no cheap apartments in Boston.

 - Average rent for 3BR in Boston (per person): $1,034 = 40% less than 1BR

 - Average rent for 4BR in Boston (per person): $805 = 53% less than 1BR

-    Take a deeper look at the real value of roommates in Boston — we also have some tips on how to find roommates too.
+Take a deeper look at the how helpful roommates in Boston can be — we also have some tips on how to find roommates too.